ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/ButtonActionsReference.md

 ## Joystick Base Buttons

-Refer to the Joystick BUTTONS image on the position of these buttons
+Refer to the Joystick BUTTONS image for the layout of these buttons

 LHS Top = B5, B6, B7
 LHS Bottom = B10, B9, B8